-I was hit by a car, paralysed and copped a head injury so bad I couldn’t speak For Jason
+I was hit by a car, paralysed and copped a head injury so bad I couldn’t speak

 Something miraculous happened.